 Professional Decorators Review Benjamin Moore Scuff X

 Benjamin Moore Scuff X is a water-based satin, eggshell, or semi-gloss paint system for use on interior trim such as skirting boards, doors and windowsills.
 It is a high-end American paint brand which is self-priming over previously painted surfaces.
-You can purchase the Benjamin Moore directly from Shaw Paints, who have the distribution rights for the brand in the UK.
+You can purchase the Benjamin Moore online from the Decorating Centre.

 This paint is very expensive, but is it worth it’s high price tag?
 We asked professional decorators from the Decorators Forum UK to give us their Benjamin Moore Scuff X reviews.
 This is what they came back with.